jeygeethan/Bitly/README.md

 1. Hash would be longer in length
 2. We will not be able to store any reporting data such as created_at, count of visits etc
+3. Reverse mapping from slug to redirection cannot happen

 ## Error Handling